Table of Contents[Hide][Show]

 - Travelers in the reservation are actively on jury duty during the dates of planned travel

 United will refund tickets only when the unplanned event prevents the use of that ticket within one year of the ticket’s date of issue.

-Documentation Requirements for a Refund
+Documentation Requirements for a United Refund Request

 If you find yourself in an unplanned situation that requires you to cancel your trip, here’s the documentation you will need to provide to United to get a refund: